[This commentary is well over ten years old, so take it with a grain or two of salt.]

 Those of you who’ve watched the site for ages know this, but it bears mentioning — we almost NEVER have Hot Stamper copies of this album available.
 The first and only White Hot Stamper copy went up back in 2007 (!).
 Here’s what we wrote in 2007 about COTC:

 We actually attempted an all-day shootout late in 2007 that we had to abandon after every copy we played — without exception mind you — either sounded bad or was too noisy to sell.
 We must have tried at least ten good looking British pressings only to come up empty handed at the end of the day.
 The Speakers Corner pressing beats the average original, I can tell you that without fear of contradiction.
 (Of course all SC copies are going to sound different; perhaps our review copy is one of the Hot ones.)

 (The bit about the Speakers Corner pressings sounding different has now been proven beyond any doubt; the copy we cracked open for this shootout didn’t sound nearly as good as the one we played in 2007.)

-In 2008 I had the opportunity to hear Ken Scott speak the night before at an AES meeting here in Los Angeles.
+In 2008 I had the opportunity to hear Ken Scott speak at an AES meeting here in Los Angeles.
 This is the man who recorded some of the All Time Great Rock Albums, the likes of Ziggy Stardust, The White Album, Tumbleweed Connection, All Things Must Pass, Son Of Schmilsson, America’s debut … this is one seriously talented guy!
 (I won’t bore you by trying to recap his talk, but if it ever comes out on youtube or the like, you should definitely check it out.
-The Behind-The-Scenes discussion of these artists and their recordings was a thrill for someone like me who has been playing and enjoying the hell out of most of his albums for more than thirty years.)
+The Behind-The-Scenes discussion of these artists and their recordings was a thrill for someone like me who has been playing and enjoying the hell out of most of his recordings for almost fifty years.)